fra-gri-04/algorithms/computer-science/java/AstronomicalSystem/README.md

 This determines the new state, consisting of the list of all celestial bodies with appropriately updated positions and velocities.
 The <em>total energy</em> of an astronomical system in a certain state is given by the sum of the energy of all the celestial bodies that compose it.
 <h2 id="test-class">Test Class</h2>

-Complete the [AstronomicalSystemClient](AstronomicalSystemClient.java) main method so that it reads from the input stream a sequence of quintuples corresponding to the various celestial bodies; each quintuple is given by:
+The [AstronomicalSystemClient](AstronomicalSystemClient.java) main method reads from the input stream a sequence of quintuples corresponding to the various celestial bodies; each quintuple is given by:

 <ul>
       <li>a character that can be <code>S</code> or <code>P</code> to indicate, respectively, that the